PDOK/webservices-workshop/src/WORKSHOP.md

 })
 ```

-And add the following CSS to a new `index.css` file in the root of the `webapp` folder:
+Create a new `index.css` file in the root of the `webapp` folder and add the following CSS:

 ```css
 html, body {